 In addition, if the flow of information is not efficient, the organization can be exposed to long delays and huge risks.
 These risks are often associated with a lack of proper management of the massive volumes of information from the initiation through reviewing, verification, recording, approving and completion phases.

 To avoid or minimize these risks, life sciences organizations should adopt new information management strategies to improve product quality, efficacy and safety.
 The clear and proven path is the electronic record and document content management system that allows an organization to manage the following:

 Describes the preparation, review, approval, authorization, issue, and control of Standard Operating Procedures in the R&D, Commercial, Marketing, Packaging, Advanced Labs, Manufacturing, Quality Control and Graphics Divisions.

 - eCTD (Electronic Control Technical Documentation) submission for regulatory agencies:

-An eCTD is primarily a specification for interface between the regulatory agency and the industry to enable the transfer of regulatory information while at the same time facilitate initiation, creation, review, lifecycle management and archival of the electronic submission.
+An eCTD is primarily a specification for interface between the regulatory agency and the industry to enable the transfer of regulatory information while at the same time facilitating the initiation, creation, review, lifecycle management and archival of the electronic submission.

-Change Control Process allow the organizations to enforce change control process from initiation through reviewing, verification, recording, approving and completion, thereby improving their product quality and safety
+Change Control Process allow the organizations to enforce change control processes from initiation through review, verification, recording, approving and completion, thereby improving their product quality and safety.

 - 21CFR Part 211: